 “So that means you take this insurance?”

 — Goodbye, jerk.
 I mean, really.
-I have a curved penis that no longer inserts properly and I am so happy to finally be here at Sloan Kettering to get this taken care of and you stick to the script?
+I have a curved penis that no longer works properly and I am so happy to finally be here at Sloan Kettering to get this taken care of and you stick to the script?
 In contract could mean almost anything.
 I’ve never heard that before.
 Okay.
 I’m ramped up.
 In contract.
 In contract.
 I’ll let this poor guy go about his day.
 I’ll just head down the elevator.
 It’s not his fault I feel lonely and vulnerable, unattractive and unwanted.
 Time, that nasty fourth dimension, did what it did to me.

-Back when we were living with Reagonomics, I was the guy who would walk into my college cafeteria strategically exposing a freshly worked out chest in a ripped, maroon, medium weight, double weave, loose-fitting T-shirt that was a little too short — okay, girly — and hung above my belt line that said, in white, embossed, hard cotton letters: Impale Yale, Harvard-Yale, the Game, in a grungy swipe at the Ivy League.
+Back when we were living with Reagonomics, I was the guy who would walk into my college cafeteria strategically exposing a freshly worked out chest in a ripped, maroon, medium weight, double weave, loose-fitting T-shirt that was a little too short — okay, girly — and hung above my belt line that said, in white, embossed, hard, cotton letters: Impale Yale, Harvard-Yale, the Game, in a grungy swipe at the Ivy League.
 This well-traveled, floppy shirt was aspirational — I was attending neither Harvard, down the street, nor Yale — but more importantly, it was sexually strategic.
 Because it was ripped at one armpit and just below the opposite nipple, and because of its lacking length, showing a decent section of my navel love trail, it telegraphed the ironic tone that I had actually been mauled in a football game, impaled, something an arty annoyance like me would have never experienced unless there was a lot of alcohol and porn involved.
-It flaunted that I was proud to be from a lower class than most of these precious egg-munching toffs on this Medford, Massachusetts hill.
-If anyone had any objection to my trashy get-up, I was never told about it.
+It flaunted that I was proud to be from a lower class than most of these precious egg-munching toffs on this side of the Medford, Massachusetts hill.
+If anyone had any objection to my trashy getup, I was never told about it.

 We all just had to face it — Yale and Harvard only existed so this T-shirt could be made, worn into soft attraction, lost by someone unknown, found or stolen by me in the laundry room, and then doffed so I could look good walking down the steps into MacPhie Dining Hall, with my meal card and my bouncing confidence.
-I could enjoy the adrenaline and serotonin rush as I watched the coeds and the interested boys pretend they were not tilting their heads upward toward the Brady Bunch slatted stairway to surreptitiously stare at my fat-free abs and heaving, hard tits.
+I enjoyed the adrenaline and serotonin rush as I watched the coeds and the interested boys pretend they were not tilting their heads upward toward the Brady Bunch slatted stairway to surreptitiously stare at my fat-free abs and heaving, hard tits.
 It was a tacky move, but like my lively mother, I knew how to get attention.
-Mousey as a boy and anything-but later on, with loose gold and auburn curls down to my shoulder framing the intact, chiseled skull of my energized adolescence, I pretty much wanted to go fuck myself.
+Mousey as a boy and anything-but later on, with loose gold and auburn curls down to my shoulder framing the intact, chiseled skull of my energized late-adolescence, I pretty much wanted to go fuck myself.

 Leaving the desk man behind, now that we were in contract, I crossed to the elevator and hit the C for Concourse, which was really the basement of the building — but nicely, it was an atrium, since the ceiling had a huge cutout to the first floor above.
 Lots of natural light.
 Magazines.
 Almost like a college student center with its blond wood.
 But I was not a student now.
-I was a weird grown man, not so sexy, in a large waiting room surrounded by mostly older men with their caring wives.
+I was a weird grown man, not so sexy, in a large waiting room, surrounded by mostly older men with their caring wives.
 I thought how nice it would be one day, when Adam and I were old, to go to doctor’s appointments together.
-But until then, I would soldier on, in this basement aerie, and get this penis fixed.
+Until then, I would soldier on, in this basement aerie, and get this penis fixed.
 Alone.
 I could do it.

 I emailed Adam.